jjmpsp/jjmpsp.github.io/_tutorials/how-to-make-a-website-load-faster-in-2019.md

 So you've just finished writing your first website, but for some reason your website is incredibly slow.
 At first you're probably used to dealing with loading your website loading slow, but this guide will give you some pointers on how to (or why you should) solve your slow loading website issues.

-* Can save money.
+To highlight the main benefits, optimising your website can:

-* Can save your visitors bandwidth and potentially money
+* Save you money on website hosting bills.
-* Can save you (and your visitors time)
+* Save your visitors bandwidth and potentially money
-* Can
+* Save you (and your visitors time)

 So we're now in 2019 and website development has become easier than ever, web hosting has become cheaper and more widely available, storage has become cheaper, and high memory environments are a lot more common than they were a few years back.